-Managing Pupils' Needs on the SEN Register
+Managing Pupils' Needs on the SEND Register

-At St Gabriel's we assess, plan, deliver, review and record provisions using Individual Education Plans (IEPs), and Provision Maps which tell us what needs have been identified, the clear outcomes to be achieved within an agreed timeframe, and who is responsible for maintaining and updating the documents.
+At St Gabriel's we assess, plan, deliver, review and record provisions using SEND Support Plans and Provision Maps which tell us what needs have been identified, the clear outcomes to be achieved within an agreed timeframe, and who is responsible for maintaining and updating the documents.
 In addition:

-- The class teachers hold responsibility for evidencing progress according to the outcomes described in the documents. - Reviews will take place each term with parents and pupil. - The school's SEN Information Report shows how the level of provision is decided.
+- The class teachers hold responsibility for evidencing progress according to the outcomes described in the documents. - Reviews will take place twice yearly with parents and pupil as required. - The school's SEN Information Report shows how the level of provision is decided.
 (The SEN Information Report is available on the school website). - The SENCO will liaise with and monitor the additional support provided by specialist services. - Parents and pupils are involved from the outset.